In a crisis, how far will features get you?

 Scenario 2: Supporting an SAP distribution center relocation—in real time

-One of our clients, Blount International, was opening up a new warehouse in Europe.
+One of our clients, Oregon Tool, was opening up a new warehouse in Europe.
 It was important that once they brought the warehouse online, the website should reflect that that warehouse was available and that inventory could originate there.

 It doesn’t sound simple, but it sounds doable, right?